 Supporting Thermostat Stewardship

 In 2008, CPSC and the California Sierra Club co-sponsored AB 2347, the Mercury Thermostat Collection Act.
 This was the first extended producer responsibility bill to become law in California.
 The not-for-profit Thermostat Recycling Corporation (TRC) was formed to comply with the new law, and has developed a convenient take-back program for mercury thermostats.
 Under this law, heating and air conditioning (HVAC) wholesalers are required to accept mercury thermostats from the public free-of-charge, and contractors who remove mercury thermostats are legally required to recycle them.
 The Department of Toxic Substances Control drafted regulations to implement the new law and sought public input.
-On February 19, 2013, CPSC and our partner organizations drafted and submitted comments on the proposed regulations.
+On February 19, 2013, CPSC and our partner organizations drafted and submitted comments on the proposed regulations which were adopted by the Office of Administrative Law in May 2013.
+CPSC along with allies put out this press release on May 22, 2013 on the final rulemaking.

 - Tempers Are Rising About Mercury - Crosslands Bulletin, 4/14/2013